The Welsh Medicines Advice Service (WMAS) offers a specialist advisory service on the safe use of drugs in porphyria.

 - Lockett CD and Badminton MN.
 Safe prescribing in the autosomal dominant acute porphyrias: a practical approach: Part II.
 Adverse Drug Reaction Bulletin.
 October 2015; No. 294: pp. 1135 – 1138

-And again in conjunction with the Department of Biochemistry and Immunology, University Hospital of Wales, WMIC has produced an information booklet about porphyria for healthcare professionals and a list of drugs considered safe in the acute porphyrias.
-You can download these from here.
+And again in conjunction with the Department of Biochemistry and Immunology, University Hospital of Wales, WMAS has produced an information booklet about porphyria for healthcare professionals and a list of drugs considered safe in the acute porphyrias.
+You can download these from here:

 - What are the restrictions on prescribing for patients with non-acute porphyria?